MaxA0/MaxA0/readme.md

 <img width="300" alt="Website img" align="right" src="https://user-images.githubusercontent.com/20654098/270016640-e4e26c83-cadd-4a93-b1be-b954eaa4ee91.png">

-This is a shop management software I wrote for fun.
+This is a shop management software I wrote using the mongoDB API, surprisingly fast because it logs into the database and stays logged in for DB calls.

 [Code Here>>](https://github.com/m-abela/Java-shop-management/)